-Yet few of them have even heard of another document that I would say might be the second most important declaration he ever wrote: The Kentucky Resolutions of 1798.
 He drafted them secretly while he was serving as vice president.
-It was written in response to the hated Alien and Sedition Acts which were passed under the Adams administration during an undeclared war with France.
+It was written in response to the hated Alien and Sedition Acts which were passed under the John Adams administration during the “Quasi-War” with France.

 The acts authorized the president to deport any resident alien considered dangerous to the peace and safety of the United States, to apprehend and deport resident aliens if their home countries were at war with the United States, and criminalized any speech which might defame Congress, the President, or bring either of them into contempt or disrepute.
 You could compare it to the Patriot Act, but really it was much worse.
 Either way, The Alien and Sedition Acts were probably Thomas Jefferson’s worst nightmare.